(913) 214-8344 [email protected]

 2. Payment Bond: Ensures subcontractors, vendors and suppliers get paid for the work that they actually did pursuant to the terms of the contract.

 3. Performance Bond: Ensures the contract will be completed in accordance with the terms and conditions of the contract.
-What does a performance and payment bond cost?
+What does a performance surety bond definition?

 4. Ancillary Bond: Ensures the legal requirements that are integral to the agreement, but that are not directly performance related, are done as required in the agreement.